Traffic Safety Laws in Kansas

 Child Car Seat Laws

-Child restraint laws in Kansas have four key components:
+Child restraint laws in Kansas have several key components:

-- Children between the ages of four and seven must ride in a booster seat unless they weigh more than 80 pounds, are taller than 4 feet 9 inches, or are traveling in a vehicle where only a lap belt is available.
+- Children between 4 and 8 years old must ride in a booster seat unless they weigh more than 80 pounds, are taller than 4 feet 9 inches, or are traveling in a vehicle where only a lap belt is available.

-- Children between the ages of eight and 13 must be wearing a seatbelt whenever the vehicle is in motion.
+- Children between 8 and 14 years old must be wearing a seatbelt whenever the vehicle is in motion.

 If you need help making sure your child safety seat or booster seat is correctly installed, visit one of the many free fitting stations located throughout the state.
 If you can't afford a child safety seat or booster seat, the fitting stations also have information on programs available to assist low-income families in obtaining this important piece of safety equipment.

 Since drunk driving is a significant safety hazard to all Kansas residents, you are encouraged to call 911 if you spot a driver who is doing some or all of the following:

 - Drifting into opposing traffic.